Training Program Design

 Fund Development by Design: Planning and Mobilizing Resources for Multi-Entity Organizations

-During the session, Jolea Payne provides insights on how to design a plan that supports the work of your 501(c)(3), (c)(4), and/or PAC and tips for strategically mobilizing resources in advance of a presidential election year (when money often moves fast and late).
-The session is designed to inspire leaders to engage mission-aligned donors and supporters to raise the right mix of funding for their multi-entity work.
+Are you ready to strategically mobilize the right mix of resources across your organizations?
+Election years pose unique challenges for Executive Directors seeking to resource their work across multiple entities.
+This interactive workshop is designed to equip leaders with essential skills to mobilize the right mix of resources they need to move their work in election years.
+In this engaging session, you will gain insights on how to design a plan that supports the work of your 501(c)(3), (c)(4), and/or PAC and tips for strategically mobilizing resources in advance of a presidential year - when money often moves fast and late.
+You will leave the session with NLA/TCS inspired to engage mission-aligned donors and supporters to raise the right mix of funding for your multi-entity work.

 Building Base Power